openvinotoolkit/openvino_notebooks/notebooks/jax-vit-mixer/README.md

 ### Vision Transformer
 <img src="https://github.com/google-research/vision_transformer/blob/main/vit_figure.png?raw=true" width="800">
-Overview of the model: authors split an image is splited into fixed-size patches, linearly embed each of them, add position embeddings, and feed the resulting sequence of vectors to a standard Transformer encoder.
+Overview of the model: authors split an image into fixed-size patches, linearly embed each of them, add position embeddings, and feed the resulting sequence of vectors to a standard Transformer encoder.
 In order to perform classification, authors use the standard approach of adding an extra learnable "classification token" to the sequence.

 ### MLP-Mixer
 <img src="https://github.com/google-research/vision_transformer/blob/main/mixer_figure.png?raw=true" width="800">